Fox-ML-infrastructure/Fox-v1-infra/DOCS/01_tutorials/training/MODEL_TRAINING_GUIDE.md

 > **New**: For automated target ranking and feature selection, see the [Intelligent Training Tutorial](INTELLIGENT_TRAINING_TUTORIAL.md).
 This guide covers the manual training workflow.

+> **✅ Complete Single Source of Truth (SST)**: As of 2025-12-10, all model trainers use config-driven hyperparameters.
+Same config → same results.
+Full reproducibility guaranteed.

 ## Overview

 There are two ways to train models: